4y744/react-template/README.md

 # react-template

 Template for a React app, based on personal preference.
+To use it, either download the code directly or `git clone` it.
+Then run `npm install` to install the packages.
+To boot up a test server run `vite` (or `vite --host` to expose).

 ## File structure